 Increasing GHGs, in contrast, continue the past trend towards a more positive SAM (Figs. 13d and 15a) and strengthened surface westerlies that shift poleward (Figs. 13e and 15b, c).
-The magnitude of the GHG effect is much larger than that of the ozone effect on the westerlies in the annual mean, leading to a strengthening of 17% in the mean over the latitude band between 45°S and 60°S. As a consequence, when both effects are considered together (Fig. 14a), the GHG effect dominates and the westerlies continue to strengthen and shift poleward during the twenty-first century (Fig. 15b, c), accompanied by a shift toward the positive phase of the SAM (Figs. 14a and 15a).
-There are marked differences in the magnitude of the total SAM and westerlies change between INTERACT\O3 and CMIP6\O3 (Figs. 14 and 15).
-Significant difference between the two ensembles occur particularly over the Indian and Pacific Oceans for both zonal wind and SLP and additionally over the entire Antarctic continent for SLP, with changes of both signs being stronger in CMIP6\O3 (Fig. 14).
-Averaged over 45°S and 60°S, the westerlies strengthen by 9% compared to the current day in INTERACT\O3, while they strengthen by 16% in CMIP6\O3.
-Given that the difference between INTERACT\O3 and CMIP6\O3 lies in the treatment of ozone chemistry, the stronger changes in CMIP6\O3 in the direction driven by GHGs shows that the ozone effect is much weaker in CMIP6\O3.
+The magnitude of the GHG effect is much larger than that of the ozone effect on the westerlies in the annual mean, leading to a strengthening of 17 % in the mean over the latitude band between 45 and 60° S. As a consequence, when both effects are considered together (Fig. 14a), the GHG effect dominates, and the westerlies continue to strengthen and shift poleward during the twenty-first century (Fig. 15b and c), accompanied by a shift toward the positive phase of the SAM (Figs. 14a and 15a).
+There are marked differences between INTERACT O3 and CMIP6 O3 in the magnitude of the total SAM change and in the magnitude of the total westerly wind change (Figs. 14 and 15).
+Significant differences between the two ensembles occur particularly over the Indian and Pacific oceans for both zonal wind and SLP and additionally over the entire Antarctic continent for SLP, with changes in both signs being stronger in CMIP6 O3 (Fig. 14).
+Averaged over 45 and 60° S, the westerlies strengthen by 9 % compared to the current day in INTERACT_O3, while they strengthen by 16 % in CMIP6_O3.
+Given that the difference between INTERACT O3 and CMIP6 O3 lies in the treatment of ozone chemistry, the stronger changes in CMIP6_O3 in the direction driven by GHGs show that the ozone effect is much weaker in CMIP6_O3.
 This is consistent with the results presented in the previous sections for the stratosphere, where the impact of ozone recovery is also weaker in this ensemble.

-We stress that the dominance of the GHG effect over the effect of ozone recovery on the surface winds is strongly depended on the scenario used for GHGs.
+We stress that the dominance of the GHG effect over the effect of ozone recovery on the surface winds is strongly dependent on the scenario used for GHGs.
 Here, we use SSP5-8.5, which is characterized by high GHG emissions throughout the twenty-first century.
-CMIP6 models project that, for the "sustainability" scenario SSP1-2.6, the ozone effect dominates, leading to an overall weakening of the westerly jet, while for the "middle of the road" scenario SSP2-4.5 the two effects compensate each other (Bracegirdle et al., 2020).
+CMIP6 models project that, for the "sustainability" scenario SSP1-2.6, the ozone effect dominates, leading to an overall weakening of the westerly jet, while for the "middle-of-the-road" scenario SSP2-4.5 the two effects compensate each other (Bracegirdle et al., 2020).
 Our results are consistent with CMIP6 projections for SSP5-8.5 (Bracegirdle et al., 2020).
-Although the GHG effect dominates if GHG emissions remain high during the twenty-first century, it important to note the significance of the Montreal Protocol in reducing the impacts of climate change, as the changes in the surface westerlies are stronger in the absence of ozone recovery.
+Although the GHG effect dominates if GHG emissions remain high during the twenty-first century, it is important to note the significance of the Montreal Protocol in reducing the impacts of climate change as the changes in the surface westerlies are stronger in the absence of ozone recovery.

 In summary, ozone recovery drives a significant weakening of the surface westerlies and a change towards a more negative SAM, reversing the trends caused by ozone depletion, while increasing GHGs drive a continued strengthening of the westerlies and a change towards a more positive SAM.
 The GHG effect dominates in the annual mean under SSP5-8.5, but there are large differences in the magnitude of the total effect between the ensemble with interactive ozone and the ensemble with prescribed CMIP6 ozone.
-The effect of the ozone recovery on the surface westerlies and the SAM is weaker in the ensemble with prescribed CMIP6 ozone, leading to a greater dominance of the GHG effect and consequently to changes of greater magnitude.
-The magnitude of the differences between the ensembles with interactive and with prescribed CMIP6 ozone is at least as large as the effect of ozone recovery itself, emphasizing the large uncertainty associated with which ozone field is used.
+The effect of the ozone recovery on the surface westerlies and the SAM is weaker in the ensemble with prescribed CMIP6 ozone, lead-